·

 Support Tips

-• Support liver detoxification with sulfur-rich foods (onions, garlic, cruciferous vegetables).
+• Support liver detoxification with sulfur-rich foods (onions, garlic, cruciferous vegetables) and sufficient protein.

 • Stay hydrated and ensure regular elimination through fiber and movement.